HunterKane/Capstone-Project---Financial-Data-Stock-Price-/README.md

 - JPM Return    0.014017
 - MS Return     0.016249
 - WPC Return    0.012591

 __Morgan Stanley has the higest risk factor for 2015__

+__More Visualization:__

+Recreate the described plots below, seaborn, matplotlib, plotly and cufflinks, or just pandas.
+** Install plotly and cufflinks

+Completed the fllowing types of visualizations:

+- Line graph
+- Heatmap
+- Clustermap
+- SMA
+- Boll
+- Candle
+- Bollinger